 What Does The Large Central Vacuole Do

 Have you ever wondered how plants maintain their vibrant colors and rigid structures?
-Or how they store essential nutrients and get rid of waste?
+On top of that, or how they store essential nutrients and get rid of waste?
 The answer lies within a fascinating organelle known as the large central vacuole.
 This seemingly simple structure is a powerhouse of cellular activity, playing a vital role in the life of a plant cell.

 Main Subheading